cjbrigato/sora-additions/README.md

 * **Hit the 100 limit**
   By design: list fetch is capped at **100**.
 Use the **Max tasks** setting to slice your batches.

+## Development

+Source is written in TypeScript.
+Run `npm install` then `npm run build` to regenerate compiled scripts.

 ## Limitations

 * **Capped list**: Sora fetch is limited to 100; the tool is built for **frequent, small-to-medium** batches, not “export everything”.